kubeflow/website/content/en/docs/components/training/reference/_index.md

 +++
 title = "Reference"
-description = "Reference docs for Training Operator" weight = 50
+description = "Reference docs for the Training Operator" weight = 50
 +++